-How to Build an Effective Marketing Budget
+How to Build an Effective Marketing Budget and How to Allocate It

 If you’ve ever worn a headband, you know how uncomfortable they can be.
-The small teeth dig into your scalp, the band creates an annoying pressure behind your ears, and you spend the whole day readjusting so it doesn’t make your hair look weird (or so we’ve heard.)
+The small teeth dig into your scalp, the band creates an annoying pressure behind your ears, and you spend the whole day readjusting so it doesn’t make your hair look weird (or so we’ve heard).

 Banded’s founders created their product to solve a problem, which is where all good marketing strategies begin.
-The problem defines your goals – what are you trying to solve and how are you going to do it – and from there, you can develop and sell a quality product.
+The problem defines your goals what are you trying to solve and how are you going to do it and from there, you can develop and sell a quality product.

 Before you dive into the specifics of your budget, you must identify what you’re trying to achieve.
 What kind of business do you want to run?
 How much do you plan to earn?
 The answers to these questions define your goals, and your goals dictate your budget.